-When breathing, the air goes into the lungs through the wind pipe.
-In the lungs are small tubes that branch out; those are the bronchi.
-They go from the wind pipe to the pulmonary alveoli.
+When breathing, the air enters into the lungs through the larynx or "wind pipe".
+In the lungs are small tubes that branch out and those are the bronchi.
+They extend from the wind pipe to the pulmonary alveoli.

 The main cause of COPD is smoking.

 Both acute and chronic bronchitis are recognizable through several symptoms:

 - a persistent cough which may produce yellow or green sputum

 - rattling breathing (manifest when the air flows past the accumulated mucus)